cosmonic-labs/concordance/examples/bankaccount/README.md

 </summary>

 To enable communication between the actors and providers, we need to [link them][wasmcloud-docs-linkdefs].
+While you can usually use the dashboard to link actors and providers, because one of the providers requires JSON data, we currently have to use the `wash` CLI.

 Run the script below to create the links: